 - Gently fold in the chocolate chips.

-- Scoop the dough into 2 tbsp sized balls per cookie and lay them on the baking sheet, leaving room in between each one.
+- Scoop the dough into 2 tablespoon sized balls per cookie and lay them on the baking sheet, leaving room in between each one.
 If you want slightly smaller cookies, make each cookie 1 ½ tbsp.

 - Bake for 10-15 minutes, or until the cookies have set around the edges but are still soft in the middle.